-Thank you for contacting me about proposals to ban conversion therapy (CT).
+Thank you for contacting me about conversion therapy.

 Craig Whittaker MP